ducarme/springable/README.md

 #### Logarithm behavior
 A **logarithm** behavior is defined by a generalized force-displacement curve given by
 $F=k\alpha_0\ln(\alpha/\alpha_0)$, $U=\alpha-\alpha_0$.
-It is useful to prevent springs from having a zero measure (longitudinal springs with zero length, rotational springs with zero angle, etc), as the generalized force approaches infinity as the measure gets close to zero.
+It is useful to prevent springs from having a zero measure (longitudinal springs with zero length, angularal springs with zero angle, etc), as the generalized force approaches infinity as the measure gets close to zero.

 `LOGARITHM(k=<spring constant>)`